opengovernment/govkit/README.md

 # TODOs

-Eachability: If an API call is expected to return zero or more records, then GovKit should always return an array or nil to the caller, not a single object, even if there's only one record returned in this particular API call.
+  * Guaranteed Eachability: If an API call is expected to return zero or more records, then GovKit should always return an array or nil to the caller, not a single object, even if there's only one record returned in this particular API call.
+  * Migration & documentation for acts_as_noteworthy

 Copyright (c) 2010 Participatory Politics Foundation, released under the MIT license